HOW BAST CAN SERVE YOU

 The combined total of teaching experience between the BAST trainers is 70 plus years, both in the private sector and for specialist music courses at Paul McCartney’s Liverpool Institute of Performing Arts (LIPA), University of Chester and the Academy of Contemporary Music (ACM).
-Each trainer brings with them their own speciality areas such as experience, training and qualifications related to music, performance and education; genre-specific knowhow of classical, jazz, musical theatre and contemporary music, as well as expertise in allied health, studio engineering, vocal science, performing arts medicine, musical directing, artist development, performers mindset and wellness coaching.
+Each trainer brings with them their own speciality areas such as experience, training and qualifications related to music, performance and education; genre-specific knowhow of contemporary music, jazz and musical theatre, as well as expertise in allied health, studio production, songwriting, choral arranging, vocal science, performing arts medicine, musical directing, artist development, performers mindset and wellness coaching.

 Specifically you will gain an understanding and experience of: